Key Takeaways:

 - The child’s developmental and educational needs.

-- An other significant factors that impact the child’s safety or well-being.
+- Any other significant factors that impact the child’s safety or well-being.

-If a judge assigns a GAL to your case, expect them to remain a presence throughout your case.
+If a judge assigns a GAL to your case, expect them to remain a presence throughout.
 They usually stay involved until you reach an agreement approved by a judge, or a hearing takes place to decide the matter.

 Still, these are people who have the best interests of your children at heart.
 During high-conflict cases, it’s all too easy for parents to lose sight of that and make everything about themselves.

-A Guardian ad Litem is there to make sure someone always thinks of the children.
+A guardian ad litem is there to ensure that someone always considers what is best for the children.

 Related Reading: Vaccination Disputes and Child Custody